Murder of Tupac Shakur: Arrest of Orlando Anderson

-One year after the shooting, Sgt.
-Kevin Manning, who headed the investigation, told Las Vegas Sun investigative reporter Cathy Scott that Shakur's murder "may never be solved."
-The case slowed early in the investigation, he said, as few new clues came in and witnesses clammed up.
-Manning stated that the investigation was at a standstill.
+On September 8, 1997, Anderson filed a lawsuit against Shakur's estate for the fight that occurred preceding the murder.
+Shakur's mother filed wrongful death countersuit against Anderson.
+The legal battle was reportedly settled shortly before Anderson's death in 1998.
+While this was unfolding, Manning told Las Vegas Sun investigative reporter Cathy Scott that Shakur's murder "may never be solved" due to lack of cooperation from witnesses.
 E.D.I.
-Mean, a collaborator of Shakur's and a member of Outlawz, said he was positive law enforcement knew "what happened" and added, "This is America.
+Mean, a collaborator of Shakur and a member of Outlawz, later stated he was positive law enforcement knew "what happened" and added, "This is America.
 We found bin Laden."